LadyTastingData/de-project/README.md

 # Data Engineering Project
-Note: This is a hands-on project by which I practiced some data engineering concepts following the content from [DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+Note: This is a hands-on project where I practiced some data engineering concepts following the content from [DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
 Please keep in mind that special attention was not paid to the actual analysis, but more to the workflows and tools.

 ## Data set: Video games sales